 - want to transcend good voice technique (in either speaking or singing) and access vibrant, connected, authentic performance

-My studio is in North Vancouver, easily accessible via transit.
-Email me to arrange a lesson.
+My studio is in North Vancouver, easily accessible via transit, and I also offer online sessions.
+Email me to book yours.